 Frequently Asked Questions

-You probably have questions—and that's completely normal.
-Whether you're considering assessment, thinking about therapy, or just trying to understand if this feels like the right fit, these answers should help clarify what to expect.
-If you don't see your question here, I'm always happy to talk during a consultation.
+You probably have questions—and that’s completely normal.
+Whether you’re exploring therapy, considering an assessment, or trying to understand whether this is the right fit, these answers can help you know what to expect.
+If your question isn’t answered here, I’m happy to go over it during a free 15 minute consultation.

 Do you take insurance?

-I don't bill insurance directly, but many clients use their out-of-network benefits through Thrizer.
-With Thrizer, you only pay your estimated copay after your deductible is met—no waiting months for reimbursement or paying the full fee upfront.
-Most clients save about 70% this way, and I can help you check your benefits before we start.
+I don’t bill insurance directly, but most clients use their out-of-network benefits through Thrizer, which allows you to pay only your estimated copay after your deductible is met.
+Thrizer handles all billing and reimbursement for you.

 What is Thrizer?